-In the materials accompanying this letter, you will find a Notice of Annual Meeting of Stockholders, a Proxy Statement relating to the proposals you will be asked to consider and vote upon at the Annual Meeting, and a Proxy Card.
+In the materials accompanying this letter, you will find a Notice of Annual Meeting of Stockholders and a Proxy Statement relating to the proposals you will be asked to consider and vote upon at the Annual Meeting.
 The Proxy Statement includes general information about CommVault as well as information on the specific proposals you will be asked to consider and vote upon at the Annual Meeting.
-A record of our activities for the year ended March 31, 2011 is contained in the Annual Report to stockholders, a copy of which is available upon request and without charge to stockholders entitled to vote at the Annual Meeting.
+A record of our activities for the year ended March 31, 2012 is contained in the Annual Report to stockholders, a copy of which is available on the Internet as described in the Notice Regarding the Availability of Proxy Materials and a printed copy is available upon request and without charge to stockholders entitled to vote at the Annual Meeting.

 All stockholders are invited to attend the Annual Meeting in person.
 Whether or not you plan to attend the Annual Meeting, it is important that your shares be represented and voted at the meeting.
-Therefore, I urge you to promptly vote by either completing, executing and returning the enclosed proxy card or using our telephone or internet voting procedures.
+Therefore, I urge you to promptly vote by either using our telephone or internet voting procedures or by completing, executing and returning the proxy card which you have received from us.
 If you attend the Annual Meeting, you may vote in person even if you have previously submitted your proxy.